Rhoban/onshape-to-robot/README.md

-# OnShape to Robot (SDF/URDF)
+# OnShape to Robot (URDF/MuJoCO)

 <p align="center">
 <img src="docs/source/_static/img/main.png" />
 </p>

-This tool is based on the [OnShape API](https://dev-portal.onshape.com/) to retrieve informations from an assembly and build an SDF or URDF model suitable for physics simulation.
+This tool is based on the [OnShape API](https://dev-portal.onshape.com/) to retrieve informations from an assembly and build an URDF or MuJoCo model suitable for physics simulation.

 * [Documentation](https://onshape-to-robot.readthedocs.io/)